Bigg Boss Malayalam Vote Season 3 (2021) | On-line Vote casting | Contestants | Eliminations | Winners - TheNewsTrace

 - Signal into your Gmail account

-- Now choose your favorite contestant(s) and break up your vote as in keeping with your want
+- Now make a selection your favorite contestant(s) and cut up your vote as in keeping with your want

-- You’ll vote a most of 10 votes an afternoon in keeping with Google Account
+- You’ll be able to vote a most of 10 votes an afternoon in keeping with Google Account

 Bigg Boss Malayalam SMS Vote casting:

-Additionally, the ignored name vote casting will also be accomplished with the Ignored Name Numbers equipped for each and every contestant.
-To vote to your favorite contestant in Bigg Boss, simply give a ignored name to the beneath discussed cell quantity.
-A most of 10 calls in keeping with quantity is counted for every week and the calls after that may not be regarded as for Bigg Boss Vote Malayalam.
+Additionally, the neglected name vote casting may also be carried out with the Overlooked Name Numbers equipped for every contestant.
+To vote in your favorite contestant in Bigg Boss, simply give a neglected name to the under discussed cell quantity.
+A most of 10 calls in keeping with quantity is counted for every week and the calls after that is probably not regarded as for Bigg Boss Vote Malayalam.

 |Bigg Boss Malayalam Vote for Alina Padikkal